 The progress made by all pupils is regularly monitored and reviewed.
 Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate differentiation of the universal provision within the classroom and a record is kept of strategies used.
 This can be then used in later discussions if concerns persist.
-(See Appendix A: SEND Referral Pathway)
+(See Appendix A: Referral Pathway and the Whole School Provision Map)